The Cost of Travel in Mozambique: My 2023 Budget Breakdown

 Let’s start with actually getting to Mozambique.
 This country isn’t overrun with tourists, so you won’t find the same number of flight options that you would for a country like neighbouring South Africa.

 Being based in Europe, I found the flight options to be super-reasonable, thanks to TAAG Angolan Airlines.
-In fact, my flight was just €250 return from Lisbon, Portugal, meaning Mozambique was cheaper to fly to than many European destinations would have been!
+In fact, my flight (with a layover in Luanda) was just €250 return from Lisbon, Portugal, meaning Mozambique was cheaper to fly to than many European destinations would have been!

 Because of this, do keep an eye on Angolan Airlines’ website, just in case a sale happens to coincide with your travel dates.